Logging on Important Instructions Regarding Password

 You can delete or rename the selected search.

 This Allows you to Add documents for current session.
 Valid only for current session duration, the session list ceases to exist once you sign off from the current session.
+Click on the Add to session list link appearing against each document.
+This helps you to re-search and collate short listed documents for analysing them.
+You can access the session list from the top menu bar.

 The session list appears as follows.
 You may View the documents by clicking on it, you can also Email, Save and Print the document.